codio-templates/guides-assessments-demo/.guides/content/Advanced-autograding-5130.md

 if [ $? -ne 0 ]; then exit 1; fi
 ```

-The test case calls the compiled hava program with arguments `10 20`, capturing the output and then tests this with the expected output.
+The test case calls the compiled java program with arguments `10 20`, capturing the output and then tests this with the expected output.

 ```
 OUTPUT1=("$(java Challenge 10 20)")